appium/appium-flutter-driver/README.md

 - You can send appium-xcuitest-driver/appium-uiautomator2-driver commands in `NATIVE_APP` context
 - `scrollUntilVisible` command : An expectation for checking that an element, known to be present on the widget tree, is visible.
 Using waitFor to wait element
 - `scrollUntilTapable` command : An expectation for checking an element is visible and enabled such that you can click it.
 Using waitTapable to wait element
-- `driver.activateApp(appId)` starts the given app and attaches to the observatory URL.
+- `driver.activateApp(appId)` starts the given app and attaches to the observatory URL in the `FLUTTER` context.
 The method may raise an exception if no observaotry URL was found.

 ## Change the flutter engine attache to